GaloisInc/pirate/doc/resources.rst

 Pirate provides facilities for the setting up communication channels and other resources prior to enclave execution.
-This is done by defining resources in the program source files, and separately defining a application configuration file that describes how those resources are configured for a particular environment.
+This is done by defining resources in the program source files, and separately defining an application configuration file that describes how those resources are configured for a particular environment.
 This allows the application or library developer to be agnostic to how communication channels and other resources are ultimately configured,